 In response to notifications, almost all respondents were threatened with legal action, e.g. to clarify whether the exported goods were considered infringing in the country of destination, or requesting to disclose confidential information not foreseen in the notification requirements.
 One respondent reported being threatened to be sued in all the Member States of manufacturing as well as in all the export markets.
+Several 2025 respondents confirmed again that SPC holders continue to issue legal threats or warnings.
+One company reported that after submitting a valid waiver notification, they were asked by the SPC holder to confirm they would not manufacture until three months after providing a marketing authorisation number - a condition not required under the SPC Waiver Regulation.

-This, in addition to the case-law described below, shows a regular attempt by SPC holders to use Recitals 8 and 18 (reference to third-country markets where "the protection does not exist or has expired") to achieve extra-territorial protection of patents by limiting manufacturing in EU Member States based on non-EU patents or other non-EU IP rights.
+This, in addition to the case-law described above, confirms a regular attempt by SPC holders to use Recitals 8 and 18 (reference to third-country markets where "the protection does not exist or has expired") to achieve extra-territorial protection of patents by limiting manufacturing in EU Member States based on non-EU patents or other non-EU IP rights.